Raviteja-Beri/Machine_Learning_Projects/README.md

 # Simple_Linear_Regression_Projects
-It includes all projects made using Simple Linear Regression Model
+It includes all projects made using Machine Learning algorithms.